Poetry X Hunger

 • Maryland resources

-Larew’s fifth collection of poems, Mud Ajar, was published in 2021 by Atmosphere Press and his next collection, Patchy Ways has been recently released from CyberWit Press in early 2023.
-His poems have received the Louisiana Literature Prize, the Washington Review poetry blue ribbon and have been nominated for four Pushcarts.
+Larew founded Poetry X Hunger in 2018.
+His seventh collection of poems, This Much Very, was published in 2025 by Alien Buddha Press.
+His poems have received the Louisiana Literature Prize, the Washington Review poetry blue ribbon and have been nominated for five Pushcarts and a Best of the Net Award.
 His work appears widely including in recent issues of Poetry South, The Brown Critique, San Antonio Review, Contemporary American Voices, Honest Ulsterman, Iowa Review, Amsterdam Quarterly and Best Poetry Online.
 Recipient of grants from state and county Arts Councils as well as the United Nations for his Poetry X Hunger initiative which uses powerful poetry by poets worldwide to alleviate hunger, he is also the founder of Voices of Woodlawn, a powerful program of poetry, music and art that explores America’s tragic history of plantation-based slavery.

 He assists Baltimore (MD) WBJC Classical Radio (91.5 FM) to identify poets for featuring on the widely broadcast Booknotes program and is a Board Member of The InkWELL.